Sycamost/easy-list/README.md

 You can create a new list from one list and a vector with <code>unify</code> (for lack of being able to use the keyword <code>union</code>), where the new list contains one of every unique element of each of the conjuncts, in the order they first appear in the left list, followed by the order they first appear in the right list.

+Similarly, <code>disjoin<code> concatenates two vectors, and then removes all elements which fail to be in both disjoints.
+(As a result, repeats are allowed in disjoins, but not in unifications.)

 You can concatenate two lists (or a list and a vector) with the + operator.